What to Expect When You’re Expecting Kittens!

 Visit your local animal shelter and fall in love!
 Every kitten is different.
 Spend time with your potential family member before adopting.
-Some kittens are snuggly and others are shy.
+Some kittens are snuggly, and others are shy.
 All kittens deserve loving homes.
 Remember, adopting means promising to care for this pet throughout the years.
 Spend time finding the kitten(s) that are just right for you and your life.

-Adopting is always emotional and sometimes challenging.
+Adopting is always emotional, and sometimes challenging.
 Don’t be afraid to ask for help during this transitional time.
 HSSA adoption staff are happy to help you pick out the kitten or cat for you and answer any questions you might have along the way.
 Contact us for additional questions or check out our kitten adoption handouts here for further reading.

 At HSSA we’re always expecting kittens!

-How you can help your local shelter during kitten season.
+How can you help your local shelter during kitten season?

 Find out what supplies your local animal shelter would need donated during this demanding time.

-At HSSA we are always in need of kitten nursing bottles, KMR-Kitten Milk Replacers and towels during this time of year.
+At HSSA, we are always in need of kitten nursing bottles, KMR-Kitten Milk Replacers and towels during this time of year.
 Visit HSSA’s Amazon wish list to purchase items for homeless kittens and send them directly to our shelter.

 Become a foster.

 Our Foster Care Program provides care for animals not yet ready for adoption, including fragile kittens that are brought into our shelter.
 Volunteers care for animals in their own homes, providing animals that are underweight, underage, sick, or injured the time they need to grow or heal.
 Fostering animals is very rewarding.
-If you think you’re made of the right stuff to care for the most vulnerable homeless pets in our community (and we hope you are) contact HSSA’s Volunteer Department at email@example.com or 520-327-6088, ext.
+If you think you’re made of the right stuff to care for the most vulnerable homeless pets in our community (and we hope you are) contact HSSA’s Volunteer Department at [email protected] or call 520-327-6088, ext.
 134.

 Make a donation.